How to Drain a Radiator

 How to Drain a Radiator With a Drain Valve

-Some radiators will have a handy drain valve which will make the drain process easier.
-These are the 4 simple steps to drain your radiator with a
+Some radiators will have a handy drain valve, which will make the drain process easier.
+These are the four simple steps to drain your radiator with a drain valve.

 Step 1 - Turn off the Heating